ariellepollock/project-2-app/README.md

   - view shared watchlists
   - update shared watchlists
   - delete shared watchlists
+  - view top favorited lists
+  - share lists to other users (outside of app)
+  - share lists to non-users with link to sign up for app
   - what should I(we) watch feature:
       - select a watchlist (personal or shared)
       - generate a randomized movie choice